Kenkoku University

-Kenkoku Daigaku or simply Kendai /ja/ wasis an educational institution which was short-lived in Hsinking (modern Changchun, Jilin province), the capital of Manchukuo, the Japanese puppet state in occupied Manchuria during the Second Sino-Japanese War.
+Kenkoku Daigaku or simply Kendai /ja/ was an educational institution which was short-lived in Hsinking (modern Changchun, Jilin province), the capital of Manchukuo, the Japanese puppet state in occupied Manchuria during the Second Sino-Japanese War.
 It operated from May 1938 to August 7, 1945.

 Etymology

 The name of this academy means "Nation Building University" or "National Foundation University" (建國的原則, 建国の理念).
 It originated from the period of Northern Zhou.

 "建國㩉拔" (Built the Country of the Tuoba) by Governor Li Xian.

 History

 Kenkoku Tai

 1867 Japanese map of East Asia and Russian Empire.

 The Kenkoku Society was a Japanese secret society founded in April 1926.
 It was formed by the Nazi sympathizer Takabatake Motoyuki along with Nagoya Anarchists Uesugi Shinkichi and Akao Bin.
 It proclaimed its object to be "the creation of a genuine people's state based on unanimity between the people and the emperor".
 At its height, the organization reached a nationwide membership of around 120,000.

 Its state socialist program included the demand for "the state control of the life of the people in order that among Japanese people there should not be a single unfortunate nor unfully-franchised individual".
 The organisation embraced Panasianism declaring "The Japanese people standing at the head of the colored people, will bring the world a new civilization".
 It was at one time in favor of universal suffrage.

 The Kenkoku Society worked in close concert with the police to break the miners strike in Tochigi, and other strikes by factory workers in Kanegafuchi, tramway workers in Tokyo, and tenant farmers in Gifu Prefecture.
 Uesugi soon withdrew in 1927, and Takabatake supporters left following his death in 1928.
 This left the organization with only around 10,000 members.
 Mitsuru Toyama of the Black Dragon Society was appointed honorary chairperson, and Nagata, a former Police Chief, vice-chair.
 Others of this new influx included Ikihara, Kida, and Sugimoto.
 Akao was director of the league, which organized gangs of strike breakers and in 1928 bombed the Soviet embassy.
 Their paper Nipponshugi was virulently anti-communist with slogans such as "Death to Communism, to Russian Bolshevism, and to the Left parties and workers' unions".